gridlocdev/csharp-learning-roadmap/README.md

 > This set of steps assumes that you have knowledge of the fundamentals of programming languages, and based on that knowledge provides guidance on how to learn the features of the C# language.

+C# is a programming language developed by Microsoft that is closely tied with the .NET (dotnet) ecosystem.
+This list focuses on the C# language side of the ecosystem, specifically focusing on language features.
+For a more high-level .NET-based roadmap I would recommend the one by MoienTajik here: https://github.com/MoienTajik/AspNetCore-Developer-Roadmap.
+(If you wanted to, you could even run through his guide and run through this one on the "C#"

 Here is a relative list of concepts to learn that should give you a solid grasp on the main features of the C# programming language.

-1. Review the C# 6 language spec, which is a pretty great starting point for most of the the main C# language features:
+1. Review the the C# 6 language spec, which is a fantastic starting point for most of the the main C# language features:
    - [C# 6.0 Language Draft Specification](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/introduction)
 2. Go through the following three fundamentals sections in the "Concepts" section of the [C# Docs](https://docs.microsoft.com/en-us/dotnet/csharp/):
    - [The C# and .NET type system](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/types/)